Dalaska/dalaska.github.io/doc/paper_list.md

 - mobileye行人检测：Pedestrian Detection for Driving Assistance Systems: Single-frame Classification and System Level Performance

+### SLAM
+- GraphSLAM: Sebastian Thrun, Michael Montemerlo.
+"The GraphSLAM Algorithm with Applications to Large-Scale Mapping of Urban Structures"

 ### 深度学习
 - resnet: He, Kaiming, et al. "Deep residual learning for image recognition."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016.